If you are looking for a place to live you can find rental suggestions from...

 The Government of Saskatchewan has programs to help people who cannot find an affordable place to rent.
 The Social Housing Program and the Affordable Housing Program both provide low income people with affordable rental housing options.
-For more information call 306-787-4177 or toll-free 1-800-667-7567.
+For more information call 1-800-667-7567 (Regina) or 1-866-245-5758 (Saskatoon).

 Landlords cannot discriminate against tenants based on a protected ground such as race or sexual orientation.
 There are situations where a landlord can restrict the rental of a unit to one sex or to people over 55.